George Camsell: Club career

 Born in Framwellgate Moor, Durham City in 1902, Camsell worked as a miner and played for Durham City.
-He caught the attention of Middlesbrough after scoring 21 goals in 20 games in a season and signed for Middlesbrough on 6 October 1925 for the sum of £500.
+He caught the attention of Middlesbrough after scoring 20 goals in 21 games in a season and signed for Middlesbrough on 6 October 1925 for the sum of £500.
 His debut was against Nottingham Forest on 31 October 1925.
 He scored three goals for Middlesbrough in the 1925–26 season.

 The Middlesbrough club record of 59 League goals in 37 games and 63 goals in all competitions in one season is held by Camsell.
 He accomplished this feat in the 1926–27 season, his first full season with Middlesbrough.
 After he had initially struggled for game time and almost joined Barnsley, he made his first appearance of the season on 18 September 1926 after Jimmy McClelland had suffered an injury.
 Having failed to score on that day, Camsell would only fail to score on two more occasions in the following 25 matches, taking in a run of 12 successive matches in which he scored at least once.
 He scored five on Christmas Day, 1926 against Manchester City and two more in the return fixture on 27 December.
 In February 1927, Camsell broke the record for league goals in a season by a player, having overtaken Jimmy Cookson's haul of 44 (for Chesterfield in 1925–26).
 59 remains the second-highest number of league goals scored and the equal highest number in all competitions in one English league season, behind Dixie Dean's 60 league and 100 total a year later.
 The nine hat-tricks Camsell scored that season remains an English record for most in a League season.

 Camsell was Middlesbrough's top scorer in each of his first ten full seasons, and he bagged at least 30 in each of the first five as well as the tenth.
 Between 1925 and 1939, Camsell scored 345 goals in 453 appearances for Middlesbrough, including 325 league goals, the fifth-highest league total of all-time.
 The 233 goals he scored in the first division ranks him the 13th all time top scorer in the top flight.
 He scored 24 hat-tricks in his career, 22 for Middlesbrough.
 He played his last League game for Middlesbrough against Leicester City at Ayresome Park on 10 April 1939, in a 3–2 victory.
 Camsell scored the opening goal.
 He continued to play for them into 1940 following the cessation of the 1939–40 Football League season during the Second World War, playing in wartime competitions.